 Restricted Stock.
 The Compensation Committee awarded 9,288 shares of restricted stock to employees on February 25, 2013 under the Plan, at a fair market value of \$157.37 per share.
-The fair market value of the restricted stock is being recognized as expense over the three-year vesting service period.
+The fair market value of the Simon Property restricted stock is being recognized as expense over the three-year vesting service period.
+In accordance with our partnership agreement, we issued an equal number of units to Simon Property that are subject to the same vesting conditions as the restricted stock.

 Other Compensation Arrangements.
-On July 6, 2011, in connection with the execution of an employment agreement, the Compensation Committee granted David Simon, our Chairman and CEO, a retention award in the form of 1,000,000 LTIP units.
+On July 6, 2011, in connection with the execution of an employment agreement, the Compensation Committee granted David Simon, Simon Property's Chairman and CEO, a retention award in the form of 1,000,000 LTIP units.
 The award vests in one-third increments on July 5th of 2017, 2018 and 2019, subject to continued employment.
 The grant date fair value of the retention award was \$120.3 million which is being recognized as expense over the eight-year term of his employment agreement on a straight-line basis.